 Data distribution improves data availability and alleviates issues such as server contention and slow network access to a central server.
 This can help an organization balance the load placed on a geodatabase between users who perform edits and those who require access for read-only operations.

-Distributed data is also useful when you need to perform edits in the field for an indefinite amount of time.
+Distributed data is also useful when you need to perform edits in the field, disconnecting from the network entirely for an indefinite amount of time.

-There are several ways to distribute your data in your organization.
+There are several ways to distribute data in your organization.

 - Copy and paste